superlinked/VectorHub/docs/articles/retrieval_augmented_generation_eval_qdrant_arize.md

 ![../assets/use_cases/retrieval_augmented_generation_eval_qdrant_arize/naive_rag_run_evals.png](../assets/use_cases/retrieval_augmented_generation_eval_qdrant_arize/naive_rag_run_evals.png)

-Above, we can see `Total Traces` (which is essentially the total number of eval queries run), `Total Tokens` processed, `Latency P50`, `Latency P99`, `Hallucination`, and `QA Correctness`, along with Overall `Relevance` metrics like *nDCG*, *Precision*, and *Recall*.
+Above, we can see `Total Traces` (essentially, the total number of eval queries run), `Total Tokens` processed, `Latency P50`, `Latency P99`, `Hallucination`, and `QA Correctness`, along with Overall `Relevance` metrics like *nDCG*, *Precision*, and *Recall*.

-In our Naive RAG evaluation, we get `Hallucination` = 18% and `QA Correctness` = 91%.
-Decent, but our aim is **0%** Hallucination and **100%** QA Correctness.
-So let's see if we can discover which query/ies lead to our less than ideal outcomes, and address the issue/s.
+In our Naive RAG evaluation, `Hallucination` = 18% and `QA Correctness` = 91%.
+Decent, but our aim is **0% Hallucination** and **100% QA Correctness**.
+So, let's see if we can figure out which query/ies lead to our less than ideal outcomes, and address the issue/s.

-For each eval question, `evaluations` captures the `Hallucination` and `QA Correctness` metrics for each query, making it easy to instantly spot problematic queries.

-We can zoom into each trace and inspect the spans therein to provide us with further details on each query and the output from the configured retriever.
+For each eval question, `evaluations` captures the `Hallucination` and `QA Correctness` metrics, making it easy to spot problematic queries immediately.
+We can zoom into each trace, and inspect its spans to get further details on each query and the output from the configured retriever.

 ![../assets/use_cases/retrieval_augmented_generation_eval_qdrant_arize/naive_rag_run_trace_details.png](../assets/use_cases/retrieval_augmented_generation_eval_qdrant_arize/naive_rag_run_trace_details.png)

-If we inspect the `Evaluations` tab, we’ll notice that the response was "hallucinated" even though it is "correct" according to QA Correctness metrics.
+If we take a look at the `Evaluations` tab, we can see that the response was "hallucinated" even though it is "correct" according to the QA Correctness metrics.

 ![../assets/use_cases/retrieval_augmented_generation_eval_qdrant_arize/naive_rag_run_trace_detail_eval.png](../assets/use_cases/retrieval_augmented_generation_eval_qdrant_arize/naive_rag_run_trace_detail_eval.png)

 This can happen for various reasons, including domain- or use case-specific terminology requiring exact matches.
-To handle this, we can enrich our retriever to be powered by **dense** as well as **sparse vectors**, that is, to **retrieve content based on semantic similarity as well as exact matches**.
+To handle this, we can enrich our retriever so that it's powered by *not just sparse but also dense vectors*.
+That is, in addition to exact matches, we can **retrieve content based on semantic similarity**.
+We can build a hybrid RAG system.

 ## Building a Hybrid RAG